Local infiltration analgesia (LIA) in endoprosthetics: Pain-free mobility after hip and knee replacement

 Faster recovery

-• With less pain and more mobility, patients can start walking training, exercises, and everyday movements earlier.
+• With less pain and more mobility, patients start gait training, exercises and everyday movements earlier.

 • Studies show that the combination of LIA and rapid mobilization leads to shorter hospital stays.